somanshu611/DSA/Binary_Trees/Basics.md

    - InOrder(LDR)
    - PostOrder(LRD)

 ## DFS :
 Recursive approaches are intuitive for dfs, iterative ones are not.
 Use stack for all of them.

-1. PreOrder(Most Easy) : First, push the data of the current node, and pop this current node.
-Then, push the left and right nodes to the stack.
+1. PreOrder(Most Easy) : First, push the data of the current node to the answer, and pop this current node.
+Then, push the right and left node to the stack.
 2. InOrder :
+3. PostOrder